rbatllet/private-blockchain/docs/reports/WRITE_THROUGHPUT_OPTIMIZATION_PROPOSALS.md

 **Impact**: High-concurrency applications (IoT, financial trading, medical records) are bottlenecked by write serialization.

 **Recommendation**: Implement **Proposal #2 (Batch Write API)** as the most cost-effective optimization (40-80h effort, 5-10x throughput improvement).

 ---

+## ⚡ Pre-Production Advantage

+**Critical Context:** This project is **NOT YET IN PRODUCTION**.

+**Implications:**
+- ✅ We can make **radical architectural changes** without migration costs
+- ✅ We can **drop and recreate schemas** freely during development
+- ✅ We can **eliminate technical debt** before it becomes permanent
+- ✅ We can **refactor entity design** without data migration overhead
+- ✅ **Estimated savings**: 20-40 hours per optimization (no migration planning/testing/rollback)

+**Impact on This Document:**
+- All "migration" references have been removed (not needed for pre-production)
+- Effort estimates reflect direct implementation only (no migration overhead)
+- Radical architecture proposals are feasible (e.g., restructuring Block entity)
+- Phases can be unified into single implementation (no incremental rollout needed)

+**When This Changes:**
+Once the project enters production with real data, migration strategies will become necessary.
+This document focuses on **pre-production optimization opportunities** only.

+---